aarongustafson/pwa-widgets/README.md

 4. Initiating any multimedia playback requires user interaction (though "piggybacking" on pre-existing multimedia playback initiated from within the same origin would not be similarly restricted), and
 5. Data updates must be performed by the Service Worker.

-Additionally, the Widget Host will likely reserve the right to suspend a widget at any time.
-Looking at how many renderers handle suspension, it’s likely that many Widget Hosts will create a bitmap representation of a Widget in its last-known state.
+Additionally, the <a href="#dfn-widget-host">Widget Host</a> will likely reserve the right to suspend a widget at any time.
+Looking at how many renderers handle suspension, it’s likely that many <a href="#dfn-widget-host">Widget Hosts</a> will create a bitmap representation of a Widget in its last-known state.
 The origin’s Service Worker may periodically request to update the Widget (and create a new snapshot) when it’s not in use.[^1] For more on this, consult the [events section](#Events).

 Given that the web is responsive, a Rich Widget’s dimensions should not matter much.
 The content would merely adapt to the available real estate.
-Some Widget Hosts may even support user resizing of a Widget.
+Some <a href="#dfn-widget-host">Widget Hosts</a> may even support user resizing of a Widget.

 ### Caveats

 Rich Widgets must exist within [the scope of the Manifest](https://www.w3.org/TR/appmanifest/#scope-member) in which they are defined.

-A Widget’s network connection and update cycle is governed by a [Service Worker that applies to its scope](https://www.w3.org/TR/service-workers/#service-worker-registration-scope) and executes at the Widget Host’s (and/or OS’) discretion.
+A Widget’s network connection and update cycle is governed by a [Service Worker that applies to its scope](https://www.w3.org/TR/service-workers/#service-worker-registration-scope) and executes at the <a href="#dfn-widget-host">Widget Host</a>’s (and/or OS’) discretion.

 ## Internationalization